Business in Dublin - SummerJoint Study Center Program with the Learning Abroad Center

 - To see a full list of courses (including non-business courses, and courses approved for liberal education requirements) see the Learning Abroad Center "Study Abroad in Dublin" website.

-The Business in Dublin program is offered in partnership with CAPA: The Global Education Network.
-Students participating in this program attend classes at the CAPA Study Center, located in the heart of Dublin.
+The Business in Dublin program is offered in partnership with CEA CAPA Education Abroad.
+Students participating in this program attend classes at the CEA CAPA Study Center, located in the heart of Dublin.
 This program offers courses in a wide variety of course topics, complemented by tours in and around the city.
 Classes are taught by Irish faculty, and are designed specifically for US students.
 Fellow classmates will be other students on the program.

 CAPA staff provide housing, classrooms, study areas, an orientation, excursions, and social and cultural events.

 - 3 UMN credit internship: students will work 20 hours per week at their internship site and enroll in the Global Internship Program course for 3 UMN credits (30 contact hours).

 - 6 UMN credit internship: students will work 28-32 hours per week at their internship site and enroll in the Global Internship Program course for 6 UMN credits (45 contact hours).
 Students will have additional projects, assignments and activities in the course.

 - Community Engagement